mborges-pivotal/ocpvmware4.2/README.md

 * move it to /opt/repo

-* Later in the step where vars.yaml is to be modified, update the vcenter_iso_name variable in vars.yaml with the downloaded ISO image name
+* Edit the vars.yaml file to update the vcenter_iso_name variable with the downloaded ISO image name

 #### Create a Portgroup in VMware